hansewetz/para/README.md

 NOTE! not yet done

-# Running sub-commands that buffer
+# Running sub-commands that buffer data

 Sub-commands that buffers input and/or output presents a problem to ```para```.
 This section